Canon 2000D vs Fujifilm GFX 50S

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 2000D and the Fujifilm GFX 50S?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 2000D: